cshwery/faers_ml/reports/case_study.md

   '4': 'Recovered/resolved with sequelae (consequent health issues)', '5': 'Fatal'

-### Data Collection
+### Data Exploration
-In order to explore and manipulate some data, I created a class to enable easy interaction with the API for my purposes.
-This is available [here](.
-In particular I made a recursive method that would make a
+In order to quickly acquire data to explore and manipulate, I created a class to enable easy interaction with the API for my purposes.
+This is available [here](https://github.com/cshwery/faers_ml/blob/master/src/data/helpers.py).
+This allows me to quickly create a dataset for exploratory visualization, which I did with the following design:
+* Iterate through the drugs listed above (initial_drug)
+    * For each drug, identify the 10 drugs which co-occur with the initial drug most frequently in the database ('interaction_drug').
+        * For each (initial_drug,interaction_drug) pair get the top 10 most frequent reactions.
+        * For each (initial_drug,interaction_drug,reaction) combination, partition it by whether or not it was serious
+* Visualize the results in a heat map.
+In particular, visualize the the % of an outcome involving that interaction pair.
+This is done by dividing the count of times the drug was co-incident with another drug by how many times the initial_drug was associated with a specific reaction.

+To gather the data the following code was leveraged [here]()

+Additionally, I made a recursive method (.return_categorical_counts) that takes as input a set of parameters and a set of categories and the values they take, and recursively makes api calls for all combination of category states (while also leveraging the input parameters).
+However, this was not done at this step.